UK and EU cow numbers

 These figures track annual changes in cow numbers in the UK and within the EU.
 You can also dig deeper into the statistics and have a look at cow numbers by country, and for England, by county.

-- As at December 2018, the total number of dairy cows in the UK stood at 2.73 million head, 71,000 head (-2.5%) less than at the same point in the previous year, according to data from Defra.
+- As of December 2020, the total number of dairy cows in the UK stood at 2.65 million head, 40,000 head (-1.5%) less than at the same point in the previous year, according to data from Defra.

-- A shrinking milking herd accounting for just over a third of the overall decline.
-In December, the milking herd totalled 1.88 million head.
-This was 25,000 fewer animals that at the same point in the previous year.
+- A shrinking milking herd accounted for approximately one third of the overall decline.
+In December, the milking herd totalled 1.86 million head.
+This was 12,000 fewer animals that at the same point in the previous year.

-- The number of female cattle aged over 24 months also saw a large decline, falling by 26,000 head on the year to 324,000 head.
-The number of female dairy cattle aged between 12 and 24 months fell by 20,000 head compared to the previous year, to 524,000 head.
+- The number of female cattle aged over 24 months also saw a decline, falling by 34,000 head on the year to 265,000.
+The number of female dairy cattle aged between 12 and 24 months increased by 8,000 head compared to the previous year's value of 519,000.

-- Germany had the largest dairy cow population within the EU-28.
-Last year, 4.1 million dairy cows were recorded in the nation, which accounted for nearly a fifth of the total EU-28 dairy population.
+- Germany had the largest dairy cow population within the EU-ex UK.
+Last year, 3.9 million dairy cows were recorded in the nation, which accounted for nearly 19% of the total EU-ex UK dairy population.

-- Malta continued to be the smallest milk producing nation within the EU, with just 6,230 dairy cows recorded in 2018.
+- Malta continued to be the smallest milk producing nation within the EU-ex UK, with just 6,060 dairy cows recorded in 2020.

-- The majority of EU countries recorded an annual decline in cow numbers in 2018.
-The Netherlands recorded the largest loss with 113,000 (6.8%) fewer animals that in the previous year.
+- The majority of EU-ex-UK countries recorded an annual decline in cow numbers in 2020.
+Germany recorded the largest loss with 90,260 (2.2%) fewer animals that in the previous year.

-Different methods are used for calculating cow numbers in the UK.
-Cattle Tracing System (CTS) data has been used by Scotland since 2006, in England since 2005 and in Wales since 2004.
+Please note, different methods are used for calculating cow numbers in the UK.
+Cattle Tracing System (CTS) data has been used by Wales since 2004, England since 2005 and Scotland since 2006.
 Since 2005, Northern Ireland has used APHIS.